Hans Graf von Sponeck: Invasion of the Soviet Union

 The case of General von Sponeck is complicated.
 He had the moral courage to refuse an order from Hitler to stand his ground when his troops were threatened with destruction, and he was court-martialed and later killed by the Nazis for it.
 At the same time, he did not refuse to carry out the criminal Commissar Order, which gave cover for what became a genocidal war against ‘Jewish Bolshevism’ in the Soviet Union.
 While von Sponeck was not a Nazi in the technical sense and was himself even critical of some aspects of the regime, his orders and the actions of his troops leave no doubt that he had internalized anti-Semitic racism.
 Sponeck shows that it was not necessary to be an ideologically-driven Nazi to carry out the Nazi regime’s policy of mass murder.
 Under Nazism and in conditions of war, the lines between victim and perpetrator, between hero and follower could dissolve within a single person.”

 On 26 December 1941, the Soviet forces landed on Kerch, and on 30 December executed another landing near Feodosiya with two armies.
 The operation was to drive to Sevastopol and relieve the garrison, now encircled by the German 11th Army.
 The 46th Division was the only division in a position to be able to block the Soviet advance.
 Manstein believed it could contain the landing, but the Soviets consolidated their bridgeheads and defeated the attacking Romanian brigades.
 As a result, Sponeck, as the XLII Corps commander, chose to withdraw the division from Kerch through the Parpach narrows to avoid being caught and encircled by Soviet forces advancing from the landing zones located at the extreme east (Kerch) and west (Feodosiya) of the peninsula.
+In doing so, he disobeyed direct orders from Hitler to hold his ground.